Cristo Rey Boston High School

 • School staff are partnering with the Food Project program to provide opportunities for students to plant raised gardens to grow herbs and vegetables outside of the school.

-• Parents through the weekly newsletter are encouraged to promote healthy nutrition, starting at home.
+• Through the weekly parent newsletter, families are encouraged to promote healthy nutrition, starting at home.

-• All fundraising activities involving food are done after school.
+• All fundraising activities involving food, including bake sales, are done after school hours.

 Nutrition Education